link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 }
 ```

-Despite the simplicity,
-this approach is problematic in a distributed environment.
+However, in distributed environments,
-Decreased performance and availability, with every request,
-we need to query the store to verify the request's session code.
+this strategy results in performance and availability issues because every session validation requires a query to the shared store.

 ```d2
 direction: right